How to Fix Temperature calibration on Wolf SO30PMSPH (Wall Oven)

 Step 4

-Inspect the oven door gasket for gaps, tears, or compressed sections by performing a door-bill test — close the door on a folded piece of paper and pull; resistance should be firm around the entire perimeter.
-A failing seal allows heat to escape continuously, causing the oven interior to read lower than set temperature even when the heating elements and sensor are functioning correctly.
+Next, inspect the oven door gasket for gaps, tears, or compressed sections by performing a door-bill test.
+Close the door on a folded piece of paper and pull; resistance should be firm around the entire perimeter.
+A failing seal allows heat to escape continuously, causing the oven interior to read lower than the set temperature, even when the heating elements and sensor are functioning correctly.
 Replace the gasket if any section passes the paper without resistance, as a compromised seal will defeat any calibration adjustment you make.

 Step 5

 Wolf ovens are engineered to professional tolerances, so persistent temperature errors that survive correct calibration and a sound door seal indicate a component or system fault.
-At this point the issue warrants a warranty claim or a certified Wolf service technician, as further DIY diagnosis risks misdiagnosis or voiding coverage.
-Document all your test readings and steps taken before contacting Wolf support — this speeds up the service process significantly.
+At this point, the issue warrants a warranty claim or contacting a certified Wolf service technician, as further DIY diagnosis risks misdiagnosis or voiding coverage.
+Document all your test readings and steps taken before contacting Wolf support; this will speed up the service process significantly.

 Where to Buy Replacement Parts